0xAX/linux-insides/MM/linux-mm-2.md

 That's all.
 For this moment we know a little about `fix-mapped` addresses, but this is enough to go next.

-`Fix-mapped` addresses are used in different [places](http://lxr.free-electrons.com/ident?i=fix_to_virt) in the linux kernel. `IDT` descriptor stored there, [Intel Trusted Execution Technology](http://en.wikipedia.org/wiki/Trusted_Execution_Technology) UUID stored in the `fix-mapped` area started from `FIX_TBOOT_BASE` index, [Xen](http://en.wikipedia.org/wiki/Xen) bootmap and many more...
+`Fix-mapped` addresses are used in different [places](http://lxr.free-electrons.com/ident?i=fix_to_virt) in the Linux kernel. `IDT` descriptor stored there, [Intel Trusted Execution Technology](http://en.wikipedia.org/wiki/Trusted_Execution_Technology) UUID stored in the `fix-mapped` area started from `FIX_TBOOT_BASE` index, [Xen](http://en.wikipedia.org/wiki/Xen) bootmap and many more...
 We already saw a little about `fix-mapped` addresses in the fifth [part](https://0xax.gitbook.io/linux-insides/summary/initialization/linux-initialization-5) about of the linux kernel initialization.
 We use `fix-mapped` area in the early `ioremap` initialization.
 Let's look at it more closely and try to understand what `ioremap` is, how it is implemented in the kernel and how it is related to the `fix-mapped` addresses.

 ioremap
 --------------------------------------------------------------------------------